travis-ci/docs-travis-ci-com/source/content/docs/user/ci-environment.md

 the worker environment that runs one or more instances of the Travis worker application).

 The Travis CI environment is set up using [OpsCode Chef](http://www.opscode.com/chef/).
-All the [cookbooks used by travis-ci.org](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base) are open source and can be found on GitHub.
+All the [cookbooks used by travis-ci.org](https://github.com/travis-ci/travis-cookbooks/tree/master/vagrant_base) are open source and can be found on GitHub. travis-ci.org uses 32-bit Ubuntu Linux 10.04 but thanks to Chef, migrating to a different Ubuntu version or another distribution is a relatively small undertaking.

 ## Cookbooks